Affiliate links on Android Authority may earn us a commission. Learn more.

 This is not the first time Cloudflare has used its power as a major security organization as a platform for doing what it considers to be the right thing.
 Last year, after the deadly Charlottesville massacre, Cloudflare dropped support for White Supremacist site The Daily Stormer.
 Without Cloudflare protection, the site went down in a DDoS attack quickly, forcing the publication to shut down temporarily.

-To learn more about Cloudflare’s new DNS service, you can read the blog post by Prince here, or just visit 220.127.116.11 using your web browser.
+To learn more about Cloudflare’s new DNS service just visit 188.8.131.52 using your web browser.
 And, if you need help changing your DNS settings, there’s a helpful guide on that page.